-- the employer's Australian business number (ABN) - the tax withheld amount (may be shown as 'tax instalments deducted') in the Tax withheld column - the income amount in the Income column.
+- the employer's Australian business number (ABN) or withholding payer number (WPN) - the tax withheld amount (may be shown as 'tax instalments deducted') in the Tax withheld column - the income amount in the Income column.

 If you had more than five payment summaries, use the fifth row to provide the total tax withheld and total income for the fifth and subsequent documents (leave the employer's ABN blank).